Rick Renzi: Indictment, conviction and pardon

+On April 19, 2007, the FBI raided his family business as part of an investigation, and he temporarily resigned from the House Intelligence Committee.'
 On February 22, 2008, after Phoenix New Times columnist Sarah Fenske broke a story about the 2002 campaign financing embezzlement, Renzi was indicted on multiple federal charges.
 The charges included conspiracy, wire fraud, money laundering, extortion and insurance fraud.
 In October 2009, the government added a conspiracy to commit insurance fraud charge to the indictment.
 It alleged that Renzi and others willfully embezzled from a risk retention company called Spirit Mountain.
 In June 2010, Federal District Judge David C. Bury, ruled that procedural errors precluded the prosecution from using available wire-taps as evidence in the case going forward.

 In 2011, Renzi appealed to the United States Court of Appeals for the Ninth Circuit, asking the court to stop his prosecution.
 A three-judge panel held that Renzi's prosecution could go forward and the full court let pass a petition to rehear that decision en banc, allowing the case against Renzi to proceed.
 Renzi appealed to the Supreme Court but it also declined to hear his appeal so he was put on trial.

 On June 12, 2013, a jury convicted Renzi on 17 of 32 counts in his corruption case.
 That October, Renzi was sentenced to three years in prison.
 Renzi appealed his conviction to the Ninth Circuit, but the court upheld the jury's verdict.
 The United States Supreme Court denied certiorari.

 On February 27, 2015, Renzi reported to Federal Correctional Institution, Morgantown West Virginia, to serve his 3-year prison sentence.
 He was Bureau of Prisons inmate 29375-208 and was released on January 6, 2017.

+In April 2019, the law firm Mayer Brown submitted a formal complaint of prosecutorial misconduct to the Justice Department, including allegations of fabricated evidence by the team led by federal prosecutor Jack Smith.

 On January 20, 2021, Renzi received a full pardon from President Donald Trump during his last hours as president.
-Citing numerous examples of prosecutorial misconduct, including fabricated evidence by the team led by Jack Smith (lawyer), the pardon was supported by Representative Paul Gosar, Representative Tom Cole, former Representative Tom DeLay, former Representative Jack Kingston, former Representative Todd Tiahrt, former Representative John Doolittle, former Representative Duncan L. Hunter, former Representative Richard Pombo, former Representative Charles H. Taylor, former Representative Dan Burton, Larry Weitzner, and the National Institute of Family and Life Advocates.
+Citing numerous examples of alleged prosecutorial misconduct, including a charge of fabricated evidence by the team led by Jack Smith, the pardon was supported by Representative Paul Gosar, Representative Tom Cole, former Representative Tom DeLay, former Representative Jack Kingston, former Representative Todd Tiahrt, former Representative John Doolittle, former Representative Duncan L. Hunter, former Representative Richard Pombo, former Representative Charles H. Taylor, former Representative Dan Burton, Larry Weitzner, and the National Institute of Family and Life Advocates.